 There is no end to the association of the ROC and a company.
 For instance, a company might require changing its name, objectives or registered office.
 In every such instance, a company would have to intimate the ROC after completion of the formalities.

 Filling resolutions with the Registrar of Companies

-As per the provisions contained in section 117 of the Companies Act, every resolution is required to be filed with the ROC within 30 days of being passed.
+As per the provisions contained in section 117 of the Companies Act, 2013, every resolution is required to be filed with the ROC within 30 days of being passed.
 The Registrar of Companies needs to record all such resolutions.
-The Company law has also laid down the penalty in case of failure to file the resolutions with the registrar within the stipulated time.
+The Companies Act, 2013, has also laid down the penalty in case of failure to file the resolutions with the registrar within the stipulated time.
 In other words, a company is required to intimate the Registrar of Companies concerning all of its activities which includes appointing directors or managing directors, issuing prospectus, appointing sole-selling agents, or the resolution regarding voluntary winding up, etc.